About Us

 • Ottawa ACORN wins replacement units for 5 years

 In August 2022, Ottawa City Council voted 13-11 in favour of demovicting 142 Nepean tenants for a 30 space parking lot!
 This happened primarily due to the information provided by the property developers Glenview Homes and Taggart Realty Management on what is affordable housing.
 Councillors traded in the 6 affordable housing units at 142 Nepean St, the few affordable units in Centretown for 25 “affordable” units being built at 108 Nepean St by Glenview and Taggart.
 However, those “affordable” rents are defined as below average market rent which is already over $2000+ for a two bedroom in Centretown AND wouldn’t be subject to rent control.
 While this doesn’t help the affordable housing crisis and the tenants, due to the pressure by Ottawa ACORN, tenants were offered $15,000 and replacement units at the same rent for 5 years.
-This was only possible as a result of efforts our members made over the last 8 months fighting back against powerful property developers, including rallies, petitioning, phone blitzes, and deputations with the city.

 Read More